KiandaBPM/docs/content/docs/platform/rules/tables/export-csv.md

 ## Introduction

 The **Export CSV** rule allows you export a specified table from within your process into a CSV (Comma Separated Values) file.
 In the edit rule dialog box you can format how each value is separated and which columns to include and exclude when exporting.
-Keep in mind when exporting a table into a CSV format, it will only keep primitive types of field types such as:
+Keep in mind when exporting a table into a CSV format, it will export data for the following field types:

 - **Text box**
 - **Number**